 “Remarkably, the effect of running shoes on knee joint torques during running (36%-38% increase) that the authors observed here is even greater than the effect that was reported earlier of high-heeled shoes during walking (20%-26% increase).
 Considering that lower extremity joint loading is of a significantly greater magnitude during running than is experienced during walking, the current findings indeed represent substantial biomechanical changes.”

 To me these findings are quite shocking since I was under, what seems to be false, impression that running shoes gave me better support and exerted less tension to the joints than running barefoot.
-Running barefoot is not really a suitable alternative to me though, since it would probably hurt and leave me with quite the rough skin under my feet.
+Running barefoot is not really a suitable alternative to me though, since it would probably hurt and leave me with quite the rough skin under my feet, although shoes sometimes have issues like producing fungus, but you can find solutions for this from sites as Https://askhealthnews.com/.
 But it seems running shoe designers have a job to do!

 Please start making running shoes which simulates the natural act of running barefoot, because I really enjoy running.